Table of Contents

-You don't need music to start creating content online, but if you do end up using music in your videos, then you need royalty-free music.
+You don't need music to start creating content online, but if you end up using music in your videos, then you need royalty-free music.
 There are several paid music services and lots of free options online, including the very own YouTube free audio library.

-However, if you want more flexibility, options and to raise the production value and quality of your videos, then you probably need a royalty-free music subscription service.
+However, if you want more flexibility, and options and to raise the production value and quality of your videos, then you probably need a royalty-free music subscription service.

 The two platforms that we're gonna be talking about today are Artlist & Epidemic Sound.
 There are other known royalty-free music platforms out there, but I don't have experience using any of those.

 These services are a great way to raise your production value and the overall quality of your videos.
 But there are a lot of variables that we need to consider before investing in one of these services, Things like:

 - Why do you need it?

 - What's the difference between free and paid services?

 Today we'll talk about some of these things and talk about my experiences using these music platforms as well, and which one is currently my main subscription service.
 Let's get started.